Strata By-Laws

 1.1 (1) An owner must pay strata fees to the strata corporation on or before the first day of the month to which the strata fees relate.

-(2) If an owner is late in paying his or her strata fees, the owner must pay to the strata corporation interest on the late payment in the amount of 10% per annum compounded annually, and allocated on a monthly basis commencing the date the payment was due and continuing until the last day of the month in which it is paid.
-In addition to interest, failure to pay strata fees on the due date will result in a fine of $50 for each month or portion thereof.
+(3) Following the strata corporation issuing written notice to the owner for non-payment of strata fees and a reasonable opportunity for that owner to respond, if strata council determines that an owner has breached this bylaw, the owner must pay to the strata corporation interest on the late payment in the amount of 10% per annum compounded annually, and allocated on a monthly basis commencing the date the payment was due and continuing until the last day of the month in which it is paid.

 1.2 (1) An owner must repair and maintain the owner’s strata lot, except for repair and maintenance that is the responsibility of the strata corporation under these bylaws.

-(3) An owner must repair and maintain the fan coil located within the owner’s strata lot.
+(5) An owner must repair and maintain the fan coil located within the owner’s strata lot.

-(4) An owner must repair and maintain the heat recovery ventilator (HRV) located within the owner’s strata lot.
+(6) An owner must repair and maintain the heat recovery ventilator (HRV) located within the owner’s strata lot.

 Use of property